parmoo/parmoo/docs/papers/joss/paper.md

 ``Playtpus`` [@platypus],
 ``jMetalPy`` [@jMetalPy], and
 ``pygmo`` [@pygmo].
-Non multiobjective optimization specific Python packages that are often used for implementing multiobjective optimization solvers include ``BoTorch`` [@botorch] and
+Non-multiobjective-optimization-specific Python packages that are often used for implementing multiobjective optimization solvers include ``BoTorch`` [@botorch] and
 ``DEAP`` [@deap].
-Other non Python packages include the Fortran solvers ``MODIR`` [@modir] and
+Other non-Python packages include the Fortran solvers ``MODIR`` [@modir] and
 ``VTMOP`` [@vtmop], and
 the Matlab toolboxes ``PlatEMO`` [@platemo] and